 This same notion applies to content marketing.
-Before creating blog posts, articles etc. you must thoroughly research your target audience.
+Before creating blog posts, articles, etc. you must thoroughly research your target audience.
 Take the time to learn about your audience’s challenges and needs through market research, such as surveys and focus groups.
-That will help you figure out whether your brand’s product or service can fulfill these, and then design the most appropriate angle for your content.
+That will help you figure out whether your brand’s product or service can fulfill these.
+You can then design the most appropriate angle for your content.

-The overall aim of your content should be to draw in the reader – and the best way to accomplish this is to inspire emotions and align your content with the hobbies and interests of your chosen audience.
-This tactic often results in the content being helpful and the buyers feeling understood, thus in turn, increasing the possibility of brand consideration.
+The overall aim of your content should be to draw in the reader.
+The best way to accomplish this is to inspire emotions and align your content with the hobbies and interests of your chosen audience.
+This tactic often results in the content being helpful and the buyers feeling understood.
+Thus in turn, increasing the possibility of brand consideration.

 For example, a company producing supplements and gym gear can add ancillary value to its blog posts by illustrating how to also exercise and eat correctly.
 With this approach, the brand can seamlessly link the information with a product and establish a connection to the customers’ interests.

-This can be seen in the marketing efforts of many successful fashion bloggers, in which they integrate persuasive articles surrounding the latest seasonal trends, which brands can then utilize and link to their online shop.
-This approach focuses on building positive and natural connections with the target audience, correlating the message to their needs, and delivering more engagement thanks to the increased relevance.
+This can be seen in the marketing efforts of many successful fashion bloggers.
+Which they integrate persuasive articles surrounding the latest seasonal trends, which brands can then utilize and link to their online shop.
+This approach focuses on building positive and natural connections with the target audience.
+Also correlating the message to their needs, and delivering more engagement thanks to the increased relevance.

 Entering emerging markets and introducing your brand, products, or services also requires thorough research and a strong familiarity with your addressed audience.
-Those looking to expand into Malaysia, for example, should be aware that Malaysian consumers are typically considered sports fanatics, especially football fanatics, thus tapping into these insights can help you gain an advantage.
+Those looking to expand into Malaysia, for example, should be aware that Malaysian consumers are typically considered sports fanatics.
+They are especially football fanatics, thus tapping into these insights can help you gain an advantage.